Legacy of Poetry Day

 SJSU’s Legacy of Poetry Day is celebrated annually as part of National Poetry Month, on the Thursday closest to San Jose’s first nationally renowned poet, Edwin Markham’s, birthday (April 23, 1852).
 Markham is best known for writing “A Man With A Hoe,” a poem embodying the oppressed suffering of farm laborers.

 * * *

-Opening remarks and readings by President Mohammad Qayoumi and Provost Andrew Hale Feinstein.
-Readings in honor San Jose State’s first major poet, Edwin Markham (April 23, 1852 – March 7, 1940), and Henry Meade Bland (1863 – 1931), California’s second Poet Laureate.
+SJSU President Mohammad Qayoumi; Provost Andrew Hale Feinstein; Lisa Vollendorf, Dean of the College of Humanities and the Arts, and Professor Lynda Heiden, Chair of the Academic Senate.
+Opening Readings and remarks.
+Tribute to SJSU's heritage in poetry, including the poetry of Edwin Markham (April 23, 1852 – March 7, 1940), and Henry Meade Bland (1863 – 1931), California’s second Poet Laureate.

 Keynote reading: David Perez, Santa Clara County Poet Laureate